Paul Vallas: First round

-Vallas has centered his candidacy on the issue of crime.
-He has also promised that he would extend both the length of the school day and the school year.
-He has also pledged that he would give "100% choice" to parents as to what schools their children attend.
+Vallas centered his candidacy on the issue of crime.
+He promised that he would extend both the length of the school day and the school year.
+He also pledged that he would give parents "100% choice" over what schools their children attend.

-The month that he launched his campaign, Vallas appeared at a fundraising event for Awake IL, a political not-for-profit that has been criticized for its anti-LGBTQ rhetoric.
+The month that he launched his campaign, Vallas appeared at a fundraising event for Awake IL, a political not-for-profit that had been criticized for its anti-LGBTQ rhetoric.
 In August 2022, Vallas condemned the group saying "I am a lifelong Democrat who has spent my entire adult life fighting hateful rhetorical and hateful groups."
-His claim of being a "lifelong Democrat" was called into question by some, who pointed to campaign contributions from prominent Republican donor Michael Keiser and Chicago Board of Elections records listing Vallas as having voted in the 2022 Republican Party primary election.
-The Chicago Board of Elections later told reporters that Vallas had not voted in the Republican primary, and records that showed him as having done so were due to a "coding error."
+His claim of being a "lifelong Democrat" was called into question by some, who pointed to campaign contributions from prominent Republican donor Michael Keiser, and to Chicago Board of Elections records listing Vallas as having voted in the 2022 Republican Party primary election.
+Reporter Gregory Pratt later claimed that the Chicago Board of Elections had said that Vallas had not voted in the Republican primary and that the records that showed him as having done so were due to a "coding error".

-Vallas is the only white, non-Hispanic candidate on the ballot in the 2023 mayoral election.
-Seven of the other candidates are Black, while one is Latino.
-Edward Robert McClelland of Chicago magazine remarked that his being the sole White candidate means that, unlike in the 2019 mayoral election, "[Vallas] doesn't have to share that constituency with Bill Daley, Jerry Joyce, or Garry McCarthy."
+Vallas was the only white, non-Hispanic candidate on the ballot in the 2023 mayoral election.
+Seven of the other candidates were Black, while one was Latino.
+Edward Robert McClelland of Chicago magazine remarked that his being the sole White candidate meant that, unlike in the 2019 mayoral election, "[Vallas] doesn't have to share that constituency with Bill Daley, Jerry Joyce, or Garry McCarthy."
 McClelland also regarded Vallas to be running as a police-friendly candidate.
-Similarly, Justin Kaufman of Axios opined that Vallas is "the candidate most likely to court the police and firefighter vote."
+Similarly, Justin Kaufman of Axios opined that Vallas is "the candidate most likely to court the police and firefighter vote".
 Vallas received the endorsement of Chicago's Fraternal Order of Police (FOP) lodge, which serves as the city's police union.

 In addition to being endorsed by the Fraternal Order of Police, Vallas was also endorsed in the election's first round by International Union of Elevator Constructors Local 2 and the editorial boards of both the Chicago Tribune and The Gazette.
 Also endorsing Vallas were Chicago aldermen Brian K. Hopkins Anthony Napolitano, Brendan Reilly, and Tom Tunney.